-Sexting is normalised amongst many adolescent peer groups, they do not realise it is violating UK law by sending or being in possession of sexually explicit photos of a minor.
+Sexting is normalised amongst many adolescent peer groups; they do not realise they are violating UK law by sending or being in possession of sexually explicit photos of a minor.
 Young people are impulsive as their prefrontal cortex, which plays a significant role in impulse control, is not yet fully developed.
-They are struggling with managing acombination of fluctuating hormone levels, emotional and sexual feelings and peer pressure and they have not yet developed the maturity to manage these issues safely or wisely.
+They are struggling with managing a combination of fluctuating hormone levels, emotional and sexual feelings and peer pressure, and they have not yet developed the maturity to manage these issues safely or wisely.
 Often, young people ‘sext’ hoping to start a relationship or to gain positive comments about their body image to aid their self-esteem.
-At times they are pressurised into it by a friend or someone older.
+At times, they are pressurised into it by a friend or someone older.

 What are the consequences of sexting?

-There is a risk that their image will be made available to others.
+There is a risk that their image will be made available to others, especially with the ever increasing use of social media.
 This leads to a high level of distress for a young person, and it can lead to them resorting to ‘coping’ in unhealthy ways such as self-harming, isolating themselves and restricting their dietary intake.
 It can also lead to high levels of anxiety and the development, or exacerbation of, depressive symptoms.
 Young people are often worried about the consequences of their actions too late in the day and will hide what they have done while dwelling on it, not sleeping because of it and not concentrating in class.

 Why should you discuss sexting with your child?